warthog37/tilted-gryphons.github.io/pages/crafters.md

 toc_icon: "cog"
 toc_sticky: true
 ---
-DM an officer (but realistically probably Rothana) on Discord to get yourself added to the list!
+DM an officer (but realistically probably Roth) on Discord to get yourself added to the list!
 - Don't expect me to notice loot, comments, or even tells in-game... send a direct message on Discord.
 - Enchanting and Alchemy are at the top because I think they're what people most frequently need to find a lackey for.
 - If there's an important item missing let me know.